Other CMC Documents

 At no time is the Council a "controlling" body; it may issue guidelines or advice on an issue when requested, but it will never tell an affiliated club what to do.

-In 2013, the CMC welcomed its 162nd specialty motoring club as an affiliate – those 162 clubs contain over 22,000 members with diverse interests including trucks, buses, trams, ex-military vehicles, fire engines, motor cycles/scooters and cars, road going and racing, from the veteran, vintage, pre-war, post-war and modern eras.
+By 2025, the CMC is made up of over 230 specialty motoring clubs as affiliates – those clubs contain an estimate of over 30,000 members with diverse interests including trucks, buses, trams, ex-military vehicles, fire engines, motor cycles/scooters and cars, road going and racing, from the veteran, vintage, pre-war, post-war and modern eras.

 The CMC stages a number of events each year for the participation of members of affiliated clubs and to enthusiastically showcase our movement to the general public.
 The National Motoring Heritage Day happens each year; in mid May with as many historic vehicle owners as possible being encouraged to take their vehicle out on the roads for a day's enjoyable motoring and visiting a number of sites along the way.